Chakma Autonomous District Council: Number of village councils

+Legislative

 Chief executives

 The Chief Executive Member exercises all its executive powers in the name of the executive committee of the District Council.
 The chief executive chairs meetings of the executive committee of the Chakma Autonomous District Council.

 Politics

-Of the 20 elected District Council Members- MNF (18), BJP (2).
+Of the 20 elected District Council Members- MNF (10), BJP (5).

 Of the 516 village council seats in Chakma Autonomous District Council, the Mizo National Front has 371 seats, Bharatiya Janata Party has 115 seats, Indian National Congress has 2 seats and independent candidates have 27 seats.
 The MNF is in majority in 65 village Councils while the BJP is in majority in 16 village Council.In the remaining 4 Village Council no party has absolute majority.